 However, in 2002, Hurley quit acting for 8 years to take care of her new-born son, Damian.
 Although she may not have had the greatest Hollywood career had she chosen to carry on acting, she certainly would have had her fair share of roles.

 Hurley is now back on track, having most recently starred in TV shows Gossip Girl and The Royals.
 She also doesn’t regret her decision in the slightest, as it gave her the opportunity to launch her own swimwear range and allowed her to dedicate her time to other important aspects of her life.

 For many years, Meg Ryan was the biggest rom-com actress about.
 Her charm and likability landed her with many noteworthy roles.
 Ryan’s movies made big money and became instant classics, as can be seen with When Harry Met Sally and Sleepless in Seattle.

 However, her career lost momentum during the early '00s when Meg Ryan opted for a quieter life.

 Her decision sprung from a nasty divorce.
 The actress had been married to actor Dennis Quaid for 10 years before it was reported that they’d both been unfaithful during their marriage, something that ultimately led to their separation.

 Ryan didn’t completely quit acting but rather stepped away from the limelight.
-Due to her infidelity, the actress also felt that Hollywood had decided that she was no longer the wholesome leading lady that they wanted her to be, which gave her the motive to pursue a more peaceful lifestyle.
+Due to her infidelity, the actress also felt that Hollywood had decided that she was no longer the wholesome leading lady they wanted her to be, which gave her a motive to pursue a more peaceful lifestyle.

 Although most of us only know him from '80s teen classic Sixteen Candles, Micheal Schoeffling was relatively big during his acting heyday.
 After starring alongside Molly Ringwald in Sixteen Candles, he played Winona Ryder’s love interest in Mermaids and the leading man in Wild Hearts Can’t Be Broken.